p3lli/Hello-Apache-Kafka/README.md

 to start the project.
 I am not a guru bash programmer, so please
 have a look to the scripts before running them.

+At the end of the paragraph you can find the description of a working example.

 First of all, run
 ```
 mvn package